erwald/blog/posts/introduction.md

 Third & final, I speak for no one but myself.
 Other people speak for other people, but I don't know what gives them the right.
 No popular movement, no democratic process, no Quakerish consensus-making has put me here.
 I am alone in my forest & don't expect anyone to hear my lamentations.
 But being a mammal I should of course not be displeased to learn that somebody does.

-[^1]:	Virgil. & Ferry, D. (2000). _The eclogues of Virgil : a translation_.
+[^1]: Virgil & Ferry, D. (2000). _The eclogues of Virgil : a translation_.
 New York: Farrar, Straus, and Giroux.
 [^2]: Singer, P. (2011). _The expanding circle : ethics, evolution, and moral progress_.
 Princeton, NJ: Princeton University Press.

-[^3]:	Virgil. & Ferry, D. (2000). _The eclogues of Virgil : a translation_.
+[^3]: Virgil & Ferry, D. (2000). _The eclogues of Virgil : a translation_.
 New York: Farrar, Straus, and Giroux.
 [^4]: That's something Robert Bly once said or wrote, but I wasn't able to find the exact source.